 The field staff of the Food Service are based at Fairfield House 8 Lothian Road, Dalkeith, EH22 3ZN - Tel 0131 271 3559.
+Email foodandsafety@midlothian.gov.uk

 Midlothian Council office hours are: 9-5pm Monday to Thursday and 9-3.45pm Friday.
-However, the service carries out a significant amount of inspection work "out of hours" in order to access businesses which open in the early mornings, evenings or at weekends.
+However, the service carries out a certain amount of inspection work "out of hours" in order to access businesses which open in the early mornings, evenings or at weekends.

-Outwith these hours contact for emergency purposes is on an ad-hoc "whom-failing" response commencing with the Head of Communities and Economy via the Midlothian Contact Centre - Telephone number 0131 663 7211.
+Outwith these hours contact for emergency purposes is on an ad-hoc "whom-failing" response via the Midlothian Contact Centre - Telephone number 0131 663 7211.
 Fax Number 0131 271 3246.